-Our Corporate Governance Guidelines do not require that we separate the roles of Chairman of the Board and Chief Executive Officer ("CEO"); however, we do currently separate these roles.
-The CEO is responsible for setting the strategic direction of HSNi and for the day-to-day leadership and performance of the company.
-The Chairman is the Board's principal liaison with management, with particular focus on public company reporting obligations and corporate governance matters.
-Our Chairman maintains an effective working relationship with the CEO and senior management, provides ongoing guidance to the CEO as to the Board's needs, interests and opinions and sets the agenda for Board meetings and presides over such meetings.
+Our Corporate Governance Guidelines do not require that we separate the roles of Chairman of the Board and Chief Executive Officer, or CEO; however, we do currently separate these roles.
+The CEO is responsible for setting the strategic direction of HSNi and for the day-to-day operations of the company.
+The Chairman is the Board's principal liaison with management, with particular focus on corporate governance matters.
+Our Chairman maintains an effective working relationship with the CEO and senior management, provides ongoing guidance as to the Board's needs, interests and opinions and sets the agenda for Board meetings and presides over such meetings.
 We believe the current structure provides strong leadership for our Board, while also positioning the CEO as the leader of the company for our investors, employees and other stakeholders.